Evolution of ideas: scientists to decode genetic story of Newton’s apple

 The project is funded by EI and the University of Lincoln.
 The genome has been sequenced from a graft of the tree donated by The National Trust, owners of Woolsthorpe Manor, to the University of Lincoln earlier this year.
 Once nurtured, the tree will be planted at the University’s Isaac Newton Building, home to staff and students in engineering, computer science, mathematics and physics.

 The whole genome sequencing of crop genomes is still in its infancy due to the complexity of plants when compared to human DNA.
-In order to complete this project, state-of-the-art DNA
+In order to complete this project, state-of-the-art DNA sequencers available at the Earlham Institute were required to generate the apple tree’s data.
+Sequencing DNA involves ‘shredding’ DNA into small, overlapping fragments, determining the order of the molecular base pairs that make up the DNA in those fragments and then comparing them to a reference sequence; in this case a modern apple tree cultivar.

-Dr Daniel Swan, EI’s Head of Platforms and Pipelines, added: “The differences between the modern crop tree, and that of Newton’s apples tells a story of apple crop improvement, and allows us to pinpoint those genetic changes that drive the evolution of a crop over time, not only from natural
+Dr Daniel Swan, EI’s Head of Platforms and Pipelines, added: “The differences between the modern crop tree, and that of Newton’s apples tells a story of apple crop improvement, and allows us to pinpoint those genetic changes that drive the evolution of a crop over time, not only from natural selection, but also human induced selection from breeding and grafting programmes.
+The apples, however, still fall to the floor under the same gravitational constraints elucidated 350 years ago.”

 For further information, please take a look at our feature The apple doesn't fall far from Newton's Tree.